jhvanderschee/hugocodex/content/en/about.md

 ### For front-end developers

 Hugo Codex is created by Fenix and Joost to make it easier for fellow front-end developers to choose for static web technology in their next project.
-The [getting started guide](/getting-started) even shows how to do that without touching the command-line.
+The [getting started guide](/getting-started) lets you start from scratch.
 If you want to know more about Hugo, please visit the official Hugo documentation.
 The link can be found in the menu at the top.

 ### Why Hugo?